Keeping children safe is not a policy - it is a promise.

 Minimal data collection

-Safe AI - structured today, smart tomorrow
+Safe AI - moderated today, smarter tomorrow

 Parents stay in control